riritz/Sustainable_SE/README.md

    ./prepare.sh
    ```
 4. Enable [Zen mode](luiscruz.github.io/2021/10/10/scientific-guide.html)
-   There is an example script `setup.py` for automating zen mode.
+   There is an example script `setup.py` for automating zen mode and freezing the settings.

 5. Run the script:
    ```